brianwatling/libfiber/README.md

 ## Motivation

 - Why Events Are A Bad Idea (for high-concurrency servers) - Rob von Behren, Jeremy Condit, and Eric Brewer
-    - Specifically, the following quote summarixes nicely:
+    - Specifically, the following quote summarizes nicely:
-        We also reﬁne the duality argument of Lauer and Needham, which implies that good implementations of thread systems and event systems will have similar performance.
+        "...the duality argument of Lauer and Needham ... implies that good implementations of thread systems and event systems will have similar performance."

 ## Building